Role of interaction anisotropy in polymer cononsolvency: insights from the Flory-Huggins-Potts framework: Methods

 \subsection{Monte Carlo simulations}

 To characterize cononsolvency at a microscopic level, we perform lattice Monte Carlo (MC) simulations.
 The MC simulations directly implement specific manifestations of the Hamiltonian defined by eq. {\eqref{eq:hamiltonian}}.
 These simulations are performed only for systems with parameters that exhibit mixture instability (Table 1).
 All simulations feature a $34\times 34\times 34$ simple cubic lattice with periodic boundaries and unit edge length; lattice sites are occupied by a mixture of solvent and cosolvent particles and a single polymer chain ($N_\text{m}=32$).
 For each manifestation of a Hamiltonian, simulations are performed over a set of cosolvent fractions that approximately (within the limits afforded by the discrete lattice) correspond to $x_\text{c} \in [0,1]$ in increments of 0.1.
-Additionally, sampling is conducted at temperatures given by $\beta^{-1} = k_\text{B}T = 0.9\epsilon_0, 1.0\epsilon_0$, and 1.1$\epsilon_0$ (see Supplemental Information, Figure S1).

 Systems are initialized by placing polymer chains on lattice sites using a self-avoiding random walk.
 Cosolvent particles are then randomly distributed across the remaining sites to achieve the target mole fraction, and any unoccupied sites are filled with solvent particles.
-All particles are randomly assigned one of 26 possible orientations with uniform probability.
+All particles are randomly assigned one of twenty six possible orientations with uniform probability.
 Configurational sampling is performed using a variety of MC moves.
 For solvent and cosolvent particles, these include orientation exchanges, collective orientation perturbations, and particle swaps.
 Polymer moves include end-rotation, forward and backward reptation, and chain regrowth with orientation updates.
 Orientation updates are also applied to solvent particles in contact with the polymer and to a randomly selected subset of lattice particles.
 See Table S1 in the Supporting Information for a summary of all moves.
 All move types are attempted with equal probability.
-Each simulation consists of $10^8$ MC moves, with configurations sampled every $10^4$ moves.
-The first half of each simulation is used for equilibration and the second half for collecting production data (see Supporting Information, Fig. S2).
-For each condition (parameter set, composition, and temperature), thirty independent simulations are performed for statistical analysis and uncertainty quantification.
-In addition, to compute certain properties for an ideal mixture, thirty independent simulations are also run under athermal conditions (i.e., all energy parameters except the bonding and implied excluded-volume interactions are set to zero).